Tax Consequences of Launching a Real Estate Venture

 Launching a real estate venture may entail start-up costs, organization costs, syndication costs, capital expenditures, and business expenses.
 Under the general rule, start-up costs are capitalized and not amortized (deducted).
 However, if the entity files the proper election, such costs may be amortized (straight-line) over 60 months or more.
 Only start-up costs paid or incurred before business begins are eligible for amortization.
 In general, costs are incurred when: 1. goods or services are received, and 2. there is an obligation to pay for them.
 Capital expenditures are capitalized and eligible for depreciation, amortization, or depletion, assuming the asset is used in business or an income-producing activity.

-Recommended CitationWitner, Lawrence and Amelio, Eugene, "Tax Consequences of Launching a Real Estate Venture" (1995).
+Recommended CitationWitner, Larry and Amelio, Eugene, "Tax Consequences of Launching a Real Estate Venture" (1995).
 Accounting Journal Articles.
 Paper 9.

 This document is currently not available here.